Reliable Cellular Automata with Self-Organization: Robust media

-The transition function, a mapping from assignments to $\SS$, describes the goal for the deterministic part $s.\Det$ of the value $s$ of the state after transition.
-We will see that the field $\Color$ will not necessarily obey the transition function.
-We will assume that $\trans$ is separable in the sense of ~\ref{sss.bandwidth} with some bandwidth $\bw$.
-Let the fields $\Rand$ and $\Color$ be part of $\Inbuf$: thus, they can be seen by a neighbor cell in a single step.
-The separability requirement also defines a predicate $\legal^{\trans}(u,v)$.
+The transition function, a mapping from assignments to $\states$, describes the goal for the deterministic part $s.\Det$ of the value $s$ of the state after transition.
+We impose a number of conditions on the transition functions in robust media.